baldwindunn919/notes/README.md

 "Programs must be written for people to read, and only incidentally for machines to execute." — Harold Abelson

 This quote emphasizes the importance of writing clean, readable, and maintainable code.
 It reminds us that while it's easy to get caught up in making code work, its primary audience isn't the computer but rather other developers who will read, modify, and debug it throughout its lifetime.
 Writing clear and understandable code today saves time, reduces errors, and enhances collaboration tomorrow.

+# 2024-02-14
+- Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
+This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
+By staying current, you can better understand the industry trends and develop the skills needed to succeed in your career.

+Another important aspect of programming wise is problem-solving.
+When faced with a challenging problem, take a step back and analyze the issue, breaking it down into smaller, manageable tasks.
+Use logical thinking and creativity to come up with innovative solutions.
+Practice debugging and testing your code, ensuring that it functions as intended.
+Finally, don't be afraid to ask for help or advice from others in the community, learning from their experiences and knowledge.